damccull/freetimeprogrammer/content/blog/4_DRAFT_setting-up-apache-guacamole-with-docker-stack/index.md

 * `image:` this key defines the docker image to use
 * `deploy:` this key defines how to deploy the service
   * `replicas:` the number of replicas; 1 in this case because we don't need more
-    * `placement:` defines which node to run it on; if there's more the one node, these will run on the master node
+  * `placement:` defines which node to run it on; if there's more the one node, these will run on the mastenode
   * `restart_policy:` how to handle auto-restarts; in this case they'll restart if they fail
 * `environment:` contains environment variables that will be exposed to the software running inside the container
 * `volumes:` contains an array of docker volume maps; folders on the host that should be visible in certain locations in the container
 * `ports:` any ports on the container that need to be exposed from the host server; going to the host's ip on port 80, for instance, will be redirected to the container's port 80
 * `networks:` a list of the virtual docker networks the containers should be able to talk to

-## Traefik labels
+### Traefik labels

 Traefik's labels get their own section because they're a bit difficult to understand at first and it makes sense to separate this from the generic docker-compose language.
 Each label that begins with `traefik` will be read by the reverse proxy and compared to an internal directory of labels to see if they match.
 If so, it will execute the function associated with that label.

 Traefik, in this instance, is set up to act as a proxy for the guacamole front end and any other containers that are properly labeled (including itself, it set up properly).
 It will ignore any container without the enable label because of a command line option specified in the traefik container's definition: `--providers.docker.exposedByDefault=false`.